 In 2020, there was a 55% increase in cyber attacks targeting the healthcare industry.
 While the healthcare industry is still a prime target, it looks like the education sector is getting attention among attackers in 2021.
-Recently, a group of higher education institutions have confirmed they were victims of a data breach caused by a security flaw found within Accellion’s file transfer software.
+Recently, a group of higher education institutions have confirmed they were ransomware attack victims through a data breach caused by a security flaw found within Accellion’s file transfer software.

 Threat actors were able to exploit sensitive data such as Social Security numbers, financial information, and personal identifiable information (PII) from the University of California, Stanford University’s School of Medicine, the University of Colorado, and the University of Maryland, found on the dark web.
 Attackers are leveraging double-extortion techniques to coerce their victims into both paying the ransom and threatening to reach out to the victim’s clients or publish the data on the web.

-As sophisticated ransomware groups perform reconnaissance, they identify their targets well in advance and infect networks through phishing techniques and other malicious activity.
+As sophisticated ransomware groups perform reconnaissance, they identify their attack victims and targets well in advance and infect networks through phishing techniques and other malicious activity.
 The primary goal of these attacks is to plant malware that encrypts critical data by installing a backdoor to ensure they have continuous access to the breached environment.
 Oftens, attackers will receive the ransom payment and return via the previously installed backdoor, regaining access to sensitive systems to demand another ransom.